zebscripts/AFK-Daily/.wiki/Config.md

 The script acts depending on a set of variables.
 In order to change these, open `config.ini` with a text editor of choice, and update them.
-If you do not have/see a `config.ini` file, simply run the script once (`./deploy.sh`), it should get automatically generated for you to edit.
+If you do not have/see a `config.ini` file, simply run the script once (`./deploy.sh -c`), it should get automatically generated for you to edit.

 ### Player